 Artist Rebecca Louise Law is known for creating immersive installations with natural materials.
 Preserved flowers – individually sewn and suspended – have become the signature of her most recognised works across the globe, with visitors invited to navigate through them.

-The installation has inspired a specially created soundscape by sound–artist Jason Singh.
-Using sensors attached to the plant material, Jason will capture biodata to reveal their songs as they move from this life to the next.
+The installation has inspired specially created immersive soundscapes by sound-artist Jason Singh.
+Using sensors attached to a wide range of plants and trees from across Milton Keynes, Jason has captured biodata to reveal their inner songs.
+To listen to these beautiful soundscapes

 Monday to Wednesday mornings are likely to be quieter times to visit.